httpwg/http-extensions/draft-ietf-httpbis-replay.md

 send unsafe methods (or methods whose safety is not known) in early data.

 If the server rejects early data at the TLS layer, a client MUST start sending again as though the connection was new.
-This could include a change to the negotiated protocol {{?ALPN=RFC7301}}.
-For HTTP/2, this means re-sending the connection preface.
+This could entail using a different negotiated protocol {{?ALPN=RFC7301}} than the one optimistically used for the early data.
+If HTTP/2 is selected after early data is rejected, a client sends another connection preface.
 Any requests sent in early data MUST be sent again, unless the client decides to abandon those requests.

 This automatic retry exposes the request to a potential replay attack.
 An attacker sends early data to one server instance that accepts and processes the